Salvadoran Civil War: More atrocities by the government

 During 1982 and 1983, government forces killed approximately 8,000 civilians a year.
 Although the figure is substantially less than the figures reported by human rights groups in 1980 and 1981, targeted executions as well as indiscriminate killings nonetheless remained an integral policy of the army and internal security forces, part of what Professor William Stanley described as a "strategy of mass murder" designed to terrorize the civilian population as well as opponents of the government.
 General Adolfo Blandón, the Salvadoran armed forces chief of staff during much of the 1980s, has stated, "Before 1983, we never took prisoners of war."

 Government murder of human rights and labor union leaders

 In March 1983, Marianella García Villas, president of the non-governmental Human Rights Commission of El Salvador, was captured by army troops on the Guazapa volcano, and later tortured to death.
 Garcia Villas had been on Guazapa collecting evidence about the possible army use of white phosphorus munitions.

-In April 1983, Melida Anaya Montes, a leader of the Popular Forces for Liberation (FPL) "Farabundo Martí", a communist party-affiliated militia, was murdered in Managua, Nicaragua.
-Salvador Cayetano Carpio, her superior in the FPL, was allegedly implicated in her murder.
-He committed suicide in Managua shortly after Anaya Montes' murder.
-Their deaths influenced the course within the FMLN of the FPL's Prolonged Popular War strategy.

-On 7 February 1984, nine labor union leaders, including all seven top officials of one major labor federation, were arrested by the Salvadoran National Police and sent to be tried by a military court.
-The arrests were part of Duarte's moves to crack down on labor unions after more than 80 trade unionists were detained in a raid by the National Police.
-The police confiscated the union's files and took videotape mugshots of each union member.

-During a 15-day interrogation, the nine labor leaders were beaten during late-night questioning and were told to confess to being guerrillas.
-They were then forced to sign a written confession while blindfolded.
-They were never charged with being guerrillas but the official police statement said they were accused of planning to "present demands to management for higher wages and benefits and promoting strikes, which destabilize the economy."
-A U.S. official said the embassy had "followed the arrests closely and was satisfied that the correct procedures were followed."